 - Model the piping system under analysis from piping isometric drawings.

 - Enter the elevation of the first node in global coordinates.

-- Click on Wind/Wave checkbox on Caesar II Spreadsheet and mention wind shape factor as shown in Fig. 1
+- Click on the Wind/Wave checkbox on Caesar II Spreadsheet and mention the wind shape factor as shown in Fig. 1

 - Now run the analysis and go to the load case editor and select Pressure Vs Elevation as shown in Fig. 2

-- Refer Fig. 4 and prepare the highlighted load cases additionally for wind analysis.
-Load cases for L17 to L20 are for code compliance checking and load cases from L5 to L8 for support and Nozzle load checking.
+- Refer to Fig. 4 and prepare the highlighted load cases additionally for wind analysis.
+Load cases for L17 to L20 are for code compliance checking and load cases from L5 to L8 are for support and Nozzle load checking.

-- Refer to Fig 5 and make the combination method as scalar or absolute for the shown load cases.
+- Refer to Fig 5 and make the combination method scalar or absolute for the shown load cases.

-- In the final stage run the analysis and check results.
+- In the final stage run the analysis and check the results.
 If failing makes suitable adjustments to qualify the same.